keineahnung2345/linux-commands/Linux packages.md

 Then download and install Qt5.

-Finally configure VTK with the following options:
+Configure VTK with the following options:
 ```sh
 cd /path/to/VTK-Release-build
 cmake -DVTK_QT_VERSION:STRING=5 \